پژوهشنامه حقوق اسلامی

 ∴ Conclusion ∴

 The evidence indicates that during 775-785 AD the Abbasid judiciary transcended a reactionary dispute-settlement role to become an architect of social order.
 By coupling strict doctrinal fidelity with pragmatic oversight of fiscal and administrative practice, judges reduced the incidence of public disorder, widened access to justice, and bolstered the moral credibility of the caliphal regime.
 The Dīwān al-Maẓālim emerged as the emblem of this synergy, simultaneously addressing citizen grievances and disciplining state officials.
-In effect, judicial independence—though never absolute—proved sufficient to check local abuses, foster compliance with Sharīʿa-grounded governance, and entrench the notion of political equality.
+In effect, judicial independence—though never absolute—proved sufficient to check local abuses, foster compliance with Sharia-grounded [Islamic jurisprudence] governance, and entrench the notion of political equality.

 These outcomes illuminate broader debates on the relationship between law and security in pre-modern Islamic polities.
 They suggest that where judicial institutions harness both doctrinal authority and executive backing, they can function as powerful levers for societal pacification and rights protection.
 The Mahdian precedent thus offers a historical template for understanding how legal legitimacy can underpin—not merely adorn—durable political stability.